awsdocs/aws-systems-manager-user-guide/doc_source/prereqs-operating-systems.md

 To work with AWS Systems Manager, your Amazon Elastic Compute Cloud \(Amazon EC2\) instances and on\-premises servers and virtual machines \(VMs\) must be running one of the following operating systems\.

 **Note**
-If you plan to manage and configure AWS IoT Greengrass core devices by using Systems Manager, those device must meet the requirements for AWS IoT Greengrass\.
+If you plan to manage and configure AWS IoT Greengrass core devices by using Systems Manager, those devices must meet the requirements for AWS IoT Greengrass\.
 For more information, see [Setting up AWS IoT Greengrass core devices](https://docs.aws.amazon.com/greengrass/v2/developerguide/setting-up.html) in the *AWS IoT Greengrass Version 2 Developer Guide*\.
 If you plan to manage and configure AWS IoT and non\-AWS edge devices, those devices must meet the requirements listed here and be configured as on\-premises managed nodes for Systems Manager\.
 For more information, see [Setting up AWS Systems Manager for edge devices](systems-manager-setting-up-edge-devices.md)\.

 **Topics**